 When the USTA League championship year ends, tennis players everywhere eagerly await the most highly anticipated time of the year – the moment year-end ratings are published!
 This is when you’ll know if your NTRP rating stays the same or is adjusted and that can mean a lot for planning your next tennis season.

 Adult NTRP ratings are used in leagues and tournaments to group players of similar skill levels; for general information on the rating system, click here.

 A Year-End Rating, also known as a Computer Rating, is generated for every player who plays at least three valid matches in either a qualifying USTA League or NTRP Tournaments.
 USTA Flex Leagues and Flexible Format leagues do not count towards ratings.

 When are Year-End ratings published?

-They are published each December, at the conclusion of the league championship season.
+They are published each December.
 The exact date varies from year to year based on National Championship dates.